jbock-java/jbock/README.md

        There are no options yet.
 </code></pre>

-To make things more interesting, we're now going to add more options.
+To make things more interesting, we're going to add some options.
 We start by adding the recursive flag.
-This is done by declaring another method in `Args`.
+With jbock, an option is declared as an abstract method.
+A <em>flag</em> is a special kind of option, one that doesn't take a value.
-A flag is declared by adding a method that returns `boolean`.
+It is declared as a method that returns `boolean`.

 ````java
 abstract class Args {